rakinoratepayers/rakinoratepayers.github.io/members.md

 # Members

 If you would like to join RRA or renew your supscription please [register](/register/).
+There is also a [Friends of Rakino Facebook group](https://www.facebook.com/groups/1523537804574823/) that you can join to keep up on current events on the island

 ## Newsletters